aaadesh/formatting-excel-file/README.md

 # formatting-excel-file

 This tool makes the following changes to the input excel file:

 Sets the font to Arial, size 10, alignment center.

 Adds hyphen in blank cells.

 Highlights the headers of columns.

 Applies border.

 Removes Gridlines.

 Applies Text Wrapping.

 Sets row height 25, column width 15.

+These changes are applied only to cell ranges containing data.